Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: Abstract

 \section{Abstract}

-We present a differentiable framework that leverages the Discrete Empirical Interpolation Method (DEIM) for interpretable deep learning and dynamical system analysis.
-Although DEIM efficiently approximates nonlinear terms in projection-based reduced-order models (POD-ROM), its fixed interpolation points limit the adaptability to complex and time-varying dynamics.
-To address this limitation, we first develop a differentiable adaptive DEIM formulation for the one-dimensional viscous Burgers’ equation, which allows neural networks to dynamically select interpolation points in a computationally efficient and physically consistent manner.
-We then apply DEIM as an interpretable analysis tool for examining the learned dynamics of a pre-trained Neural Ordinary Differential Equation (NODE) on a two-dimensional vortex-merging problem.
-The DEIM trajectories reveal physically meaningful features in the NODE’s learned dynamics and expose its limitations when extrapolating to unseen flow configurations.
-These findings demonstrate that DEIM can serve not only as a model reduction tool but also as a diagnostic framework for understanding and improving the generalization behavior of neural differential equation models.
+We present a framework that leverages the Discrete Empirical Interpolation Method (DEIM) for interpretable deep learning and dynamical system analysis.
+Although DEIM efficiently approximates nonlinear terms in projection-based reduced-order models (POD-ROM), its fixed interpolation points are repurposed for identifying dynamically representative spatial structures in learned models.
+We apply DEIM as an interpretability tool to examine the learned dynamics of a pre-trained Neural Ordinary Differential Equation (NODE) for two-dimensional vortex-merging and backward-facing step flows.
+DEIM trajectories reveal physically meaningful structures in NODE predictions and expose failure modes when extrapolating to unseen flow configurations.
+Building on this diagnostic capability, we further introduce a DEIM-guided data assimilation strategy that injects sparse, dynamically representative corrections into the NODE rollout.
+By allocating a limited nudging budget to DEIM-identified sampling locations, the framework significantly improves long-term stability and predictive accuracy in out-of-distribution scenarios for the two-dimensional vortex-merging flow.
+Additional experiments for a flow over a backward-facing step reveal regime-dependent gains, with alternative sampling strategies performing competitively as well.
+These results demonstrate that DEIM can serve as an interpretable diagnostic and control framework for understanding and enhancing neural differential equation models.